anodyne/nova/docs/developers/anatomy_of_access.md

 In its earliest forms, SMS 1.2 used a simple 1-5 numerical value for access.
 It was simple, but if you wanted to grant someone access to another area of the system, you didn't have a lot of wiggle room.
 SMS 1.5 expanded that to 9 different values, so there was a wider range, but still pretty limited.
 In later versions of SMS 2, we moved to a system where each user had custom permissions, but doing that made it tough to make sweeping changes.
 As SMS 2 drew to a close, we added the option to set default levels for a few hard-coded groups.
 This was the beginning of a move to a more formalized access control system.

 Nova 1 ushered in a real role-based access system that relied on giving users a role.
 Those roles contained pages that dictated what a role could and couldn't do.
 For the majority of situations, this worked well, but it lacked true granularity that would give admins even more control over access and permissions.
 In Nova 3, the old access control system has been expanded to make it both more granular as well as flexible.
-Additionally, it provides third-party developers an easier interface to add their own permissions and use them as they see fit in their MODs.
+Additionally, it provides third-party developers an easier interface to add their own permissions and use them as they see fit in their mods.

 ## Roles